Microneurography/APTrack/README.md

 **The GUI is currently under refurbishment, bear with us!**

-> Trigger Channel and Data Channel: Set to corresponding channels on Pulse Pal and Recording Device
+> Trigger Channel and Data Channel: Used to set the corresponding channels on Pulse Pal and Recording Device.

-> Trigger Threshold:
+> Trigger Threshold: If exceeded in the trigger channel, a new will be added.

-> Subsamples Per Window:
+> Subsamples Per Window: Number of samples used per 'track' displayed on the plot.
+It can be thought of as an inverse 'zoom' scale - As the number of values plotted in a given space increases the figure zooms out.

-> Starting Sample: Can be increased/decreased
+> Starting Sample: If exceeded by the by a sample, it will be stored as a new peak.

-> Image Threshold Values
+> Image Threshold Values: These are the limits for the colour scale on the plot

->

 #### Spike Tracking
-The Threshold Values are used to detct spikes in the search box.
-If the spike magnitude exceeds the detection threshold, and the Track Spike button has been toggled, the spike will be tracked via the search box
+The Threshold Values are used to detect spikes in the search box.
+If the spike magnitude exceeds the detection threshold, and the Track Spike button has been toggled, the spike will be tracked via the search box.
+**Multiple Spike Tracking in Development**

 #### Stimulus Voltage